CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Backup-and-Restore-NetQ.md

 ## Restore Your NetQ Data

 To restore your NetQ data, perform a {{<link title="Install the NetQ System" text="new NetQ VM installation">}} and follow the steps to restore your NetQ data when you run the `netq install` command.

+{{%notice note%}}
+NetQ does not retain custom-signed certificates during the backup and restore process.
+If your deployment uses a custom-signed certificate, you must {{<link title="Install a Custom Signed Certificate" text="reconfigure the custom-signed certificate">}} after you perform a new NetQ VM installation.
+{{%/notice%}}

 <!--
 Perform a {{<link title="Install the NetQ System" text="new installation">}} and restore your data with the backup file you created in the preceding steps.
 The `restore` option copies the data from the backup file to the database, decompresses it, verifies the restoration, and starts all necessary services.